-Rent-A-Center's Board of Directors is divided into three separate classes (Class I, Class II and Class III), with one class of directors elected at each annual meeting to serve a three year term.
-Each director elected serves in such capacity until the next annual meeting of the stockholders of Rent-A-Center where that class is re-elected or until their successors are duly elected and qualified.
-Directors that are not employees of Rent-A-Center (the "Outside Directors") each receive \$3,000 for each meeting of the Board of Directors that they attend and \$1,000 for attending a meeting of a committee of the Board of Directors.
-Automatic annual awards of fully-vested options to purchase 3,000 shares of Rent-A-Center's par value \$.01 per share common stock at the market price on the date of grant are made to each Outside Directors is reimbursed for any expenses incurred by such director in connection with such director's attendance at a meeting of the Board of Directors, or committee thereof.
-Directors receive no other compensation from Rent-A-Center for serving on the Board of Directors.
+Renters Choice's Board of Directors is divided into three separate classes (Class I, Class II and Class III), with one class of directors elected at each annual meeting to serve a three year term.
+Each director elected serves in such capacity until the next annual meeting of the stockholders of Renters Choice where that class is re-elected or until their successors are duly elected and qualified.
+Directors that are not employees of Renters Choice (the "Outside Directors") each receive \$3,000 for each meeting of the Board of Directors that they attend and \$1,000 for attending a meeting of a committee of the Board of Directors.
+Automatic annual awards of fully-vested options to purchase 3,000 shares of Renters Choice's par value \$.01 per share common stock (the "Common Stock") at the market price on the date of grant are made to each Outside Director on the first business day of each year.
+Each of Renters Choice's directors is reimbursed for any expenses incurred by such director in connection with such director's attendance at a meeting of the Board of Directors, or committee thereof.
+Directors receive no other compensation from Renters Choice for serving on the Board of Directors.